||Lance Homman - aka - Cdog911

 I'm not hunting these days, but took these pics to show the fit, front and back.
 My rifle totes at a sweet

-in the sticks and since I tote a 25-30 pound mail satchel for about a dozen miles a day, the weight isn't an
+solid in the sticks and since I tote a 25-30 pound mail satchel for about a dozen miles a day, the weight

-above your hips.
-The weight is distributed evenly across both shoulders, although I don't doubt that the
+and above your hips.
+The weight is distributed evenly across both shoulders, although I don't doubt

 I know, from personal experience, that there have been a number of times when I have knelt down to

-and, because of the way I turned to get down, have had my rifle slip off my shoulder and hit the ground
+fence and, because of the way I turned to get down, have had my rifle slip off my shoulder and hit the

-before I could catch it.
-I have nearly $1500 in that rifle and really don't want to see it banged up if not
+ground before I could catch it.
+I have nearly $1500 in that rifle and really don't want to see it banged up

 In the case of this particular sling, I advised Gary when I ordered it that I was going to miss the shell